MaxShaw5/GKE-Wordpress-Cluster/README.md

 First things first, I created a cluster in the GCP console by simply using the GUI to make a 2 node cluster with 1 node in each zone (us-central1-b and us-central1-c) with a machine type of e2 small to keep costs down.

-I then started a cloud shell in the cluster so that I could clone my original Git Repo (linked above) into the cluster so that I could install my Helm chart onto the nodes.

 ## ArgoCD Setup in GKE

-Before I did a ```helm install wordpress``` I wanted to make sure I got ArgoCD up and running so that I could manage the continuous deployment of cluster resources on my GKE cluster.
+I wanted to make sure I got ArgoCD up and running so that I could manage the continuous deployment of cluster resources on my GKE cluster.
 I installed ArgoCD with the command available on the Argo docs ```kubectl apply -k https://github.com/argoproj/argo-cd/manifests/crds\?ref\=stable```

 After getting it all installed onto my nodes, I needed to change the argocd-server service over to a LoadBalancer so I could make it available externally.
 This was done by editing the service through the CLI with ```kubectl edit service -n argocd argocd-server```